SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 The parameters have been chosen to for simplicity and also to match the way TRIGGERcmd invokes them.
 There's room for some improvement yet.

-## Commands.json
+## Do Nothin' Till You Hear from Me

-This file invokes configures TRIGGERcmd to invoke the `songmaster.cmd` script with suitable parameters according to how it passes on Alexa parameters from the provided skills.
+The `commands.json` file configures TRIGGERcmd to invoke the `songmaster.cmd` script with suitable parameters according to how Alexa parameters are passed from the skills from the provided skills.
 This needs a little explanation.

-TRIGGERcmds provides two types of Alexa skill.
+TRIGGERcmd provides two types of Alexa skill.
 The Smart Home skill and the basic skill with several aliases.
 Of the two types, the Smart Home skill affords easier voice control, but has limitations with possible parameters.

 The Smart Home skill adds an Alexa device for each command defined in `commands.json`.
 The advantage of this is that devices have a predefined set of actions that can easily be invoked by speaking to Alexa to cause parameters to be passed to the script.